 - If every American recycled just one-tenth of their newspapers, we would save about 25,000,000 trees a year.

-3. The average household throws away 13,000 separate pieces of paper each year.
-Most is packaging and junk mail-all of which can be recycled!
+- The average household throws away 13,000 separate pieces of paper each year.
+Most are packaging and junk mail-all of which can be recycled!

-5. Recycling just one aluminum can saves enough energy to run a television set for 3 hours!
+- Recycling just one aluminum can save enough energy to run a television set for 3 hours!

-6. That can returns to the grocer's shelf in as little as 60 days after collection.
+- That can return to the grocer's shelf in as little as 60 days after collection.

-8. There is no limit to the amount of times an aluminum can can be recycled.
+- There is no limit to the number of times an aluminum can be recycled.

-11. Each year, we use 1 billion plastic shopping bags, creating 300,000 tons of landfill waste
+- Each year, we use 1 billion plastic shopping bags, creating 300,000 tons of landfill waste.

 - On average, it costs $30 per ton to recycle trash, $50 to send it to the landfill, and $65 to $75 to incinerate it.

 - The recyclable materials in the U.S. waste stream would generate over $7 billion if they were recycled.
 That's equivalent to Donald Trump's net worth.

 - About one-third of an average dump is made up of packaging material!

 - The U.S. recycles approx. 32% of its total waste.
 Let's pick it up!

 Facts and figures about the global impact of recycling.